 - Serve warm or at room temperature.

-- Add these olives to an antipasto platter or cheese board.
+- Add these olives to an antipasto platter or cheese board with these goat cheese and fig jam bites.

 - Add to salads or pasta salads.